Daily Spurgeon

 October 14

-Do you want rock-solid assurance of faith?
-You cannot gain it while you commune with sinners.
-Do you want your love for God to flame with vehement passion?
-That fire gets drenched every time you soak yourself in godless society.
+Do you seek full assurance of faith?
+You won't find it while keeping company with sinners.
+Do you want your love for God to burn passionately?
+That love will be quenched in godless company.

 Closing Prayer